hellopao/wstock/README.md

 - `wstock show <code>`

+ show stock status and and check it at intervals

  	- `wstock show <code> -n`

 	 	do not mark the stock status red or green by its increase